Writing a Screenplay with Dramatica

 Meaning exists independently of subject matter

 While the storyform is precise in its arrangement of thematic elements, how they are exposed to an audience is left completely up to the creativity and talent of the individual Author.
 Take for instance the storyform for Dreamworks’ How To Train Your Dragon.
 At first glance it might look less like an emotionally compelling movie and more like a collection of semi-scientific words that seemingly have nothing to do with telling a story.
 But upon closer examination, certain items might resonate with one familiar with the message of the film.
-Stoick’s Problem of Non-Acceptance and his eventual Solution of Acceptance, as covered in the article What It Means to Fail, can be found under the Impact Character’s Throughline.
+Stoick’s Problem of Non-Acceptance and his eventual Solution of Acceptance, as covered in the article What It Means to Fail, can be found under the Influence Character’s Throughline.
 Likewise the bittersweet Personal Triumph of Success/Bad, as detailed in the article When Failure Becomes a Good Thing, sits up top under Plot Dynamics.
 In fact, the more comfortable one becomes with the terms listed in this report, the more obvious it is that this storyform is a very accurate representation of the meaning behind How to Train Your Dragon.

 But it doesn’t just have to be an animated film about Vikings and dragons.
 In fact, this storyform is the foundation for any story that wishes to explore the same thematics and come to the same conclusions regarding acceptance and learning.